 Working abroad sounds like an adventure to many people.
 However, a job search in Kuwait requires more than just the obvious Kuwait CV and Kuwait cover letter writing and translation, it requires thorough preparation.
-You will face problems that probably did not even come to your mind when you decided to seek Kuwait jobs.
+You will face problems that probably did not even come to your mind when you decided to seek employment in Kuwait.

 Do not take too lightly the influence a work in Kuwait can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.